-- a) Whereas this regulation deals specifically with attendance and truancy, Student Attendance Improvement Plans should focus specifically on strategies to improve attendance. - b) A record of contact must be maintained after five (5) missed days in a phone log.
-In the event that the parent/guardian is not reached through phone contact, a registered letter should be sent.
-Contributing factors to absenteeism should be explored with the parent (i.e. social issues, illness, academic issues). - c) School administration will determine who will be invited to attend the "12-day case conference".
+- a) Whereas this regulation deals specifically with attendance and truancy, Academic Support Plans should focus specifically on strategies to improve attendance. - b) A record of contact must be maintained after five (5) missed days.
+In the event that the parent/guardian is not reached, a registered letter should be sent.
+Contributing factors to absenteeism should be explored with the parent (i.e. social issues, illness, academic issues). - c) School administration will determine who will be invited to attend the "10-day case conference".
 Parents must attend and others invited may include any staff or counselors from external agencies involved with the student.
-The Student Attendance Improvement Plan is written by the team assembled for the case conference.
+The Academic Support Plan is written by the team assembled for the case conference.
 This plan must be signed by the parent and the student (if age appropriate).
 The plan will be monitored by the homeroom/subject teacher.
-If the parent/guardian does not attend, this must be documented and the Student Attendance Improvement Plan will be developed.
+If the parent/guardian does not attend, this must be documented and the Academic Support Plan will be developed.